thomascherickal/linto-platform-business-logic-server/README.md

 # Business-Logic-Server
 This services is mandatory in a complete LinTO platform stack as the main process that actualy executes a workflow defined as a collection of LinTO skills.
 This service itself mainly consists of a wrapper for a node-red runtime.
-Any user defined context on linto-admin (a given set of configured skills) is therefore backed by a node-red flow.
+Any user defined workflow on linto-admin (a given set of configured skills) is therefore backed by a node-red flow.

 ## Define LinTO contexts as node-red flows
 This service provides for a node-red web interface wich is meant to get embedded in the main [LinTO platform admin web interface](https://github.com/linto-ai/linto-platform-admin/).
 LinTO skills are node-red _nodes_